-Centers for Medicare & Medicaid Services ("CMS") has proposed a bundled payment model for radiotherapy treatment that incentivizes physician selection of high quality, lower cost treatment modalities like Xoft's electronic brachytherapy for treatment of breast and other cancers.
-The model is proposed to begin in 2020, but Medicare has not yet posted the final version of the rule outlining the details of the program.
+In September 2020, Centers for Medicare & Medicaid Services ("CMS") issued a final rule establishing the Radiation Oncology Advanced Payment Model, a bundled payment model for radiotherapy treatment that incentivizes physician selection of high quality, lower cost treatment modalities like Xoft's electronic brachytherapy for treatment of breast and other cancers.
+In the final notice, CMS did not include IORT treatments (including CPT codes 77424 and 77425) within the new alternative payment model for radiation oncology.
+As a result, whether or not a particular physician practice or hospital is subject to the new radiation oncology payment model, IORT services covered by Medicare will continue to be subject to the existing payment systems for physician services and hospital outpatient services.
+The model was supposed to begin in 2021, but Congress passed legislation to delay the start of the new payment model until 2022.

+Stakeholders are encouraging CMS to make significant changes to the model before it takes effect.
+Medicare has not yet posted the final version of the rule outlining the details of the program.